6 Alternatives to Working From Home for Independent Contractors

 - Learn how to select the workplace that is ideal for you.

-While working from home may be convenient for some, it can be isolating and distracting for others.
-Here are 6 alternatives to a home office, along with benefits and drawbacks so you can make an informed decision.
+While working from home may be convenient for some people, it can be isolating and distracting for others.
+Here are six alternatives to a home office, along with their benefits and drawbacks, to help you make an informed decision for your career.

 1. Coworking Space